k2view-academy/K2View-Academy/articles/99_Broadway/27_broadway_data_inspection.md

 **Data Inspector** is a Broadway capability to identify and display the complex data structures including their schema and the values which are passed between two Stages.
 It is applicable for **Object** data types only.

 The data inspector can be open using a small **plus sign** next to the Actor's output argument.
 When pressing on it, the **yellow segment** is expanded and it displays the schema on its left side and the data values on its right side.
-Note that the data values are displayed only when the flow runs in [Debug mode](<!--Link to 26-Flow window- run + debug flow-->).
+Note that the data values are displayed only when you [debug the flow](/articles/99_Broadway/25_broadway_flow_window_run_and_debug_flow.md#debug-broadway-flow).

 ![image](/articles/99_Broadway/images/99_27_01.PNG)